vargo-james/quick-test/README.md

 if I ever forgot how to use it, then I would probably never use it again.
 To that end, I made this is a header only library.
 There are no methods with more than a few lines of code, so I have simply inlined every one.
-The interface has an easy learning curve.
-Of course that implies a certain lack of flexibility as well.
+I think the interface has an easy learning curve, and I sincerely hope that you agree because that was the whole point.
+Of course that implies a certain lack of flexibility/functionality.
 But for my needs, and maybe yours, all that is necessary is to run a series of test functions and then get a report listing any errors that were found.

 ## Features